nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

  <?php phpinfo(); ?>

-Open this file in a Web browser:
+Open this file in a Web browser by pointing your browser to ``localhost/phpinfo.php``:

 .. figure:: ../images/phpinfo.png